-Hurricane Laura could bring quick-rising water levels as tides turn, National Weather Service says
+Hurricane Laura closes in: Tropical storm force winds reach Louisiana as rains, incoming tide converge

 “The storm surge is going to be a huge threat to life,” he said.
 “And in fact, the National Weather Service took the unprecedented step of saying the storm surge is going to be unsurvivable.”

 NWS estimates predicted storm surges of up to 15 to 20 feet directly in the storm’s path.
-To the east and west, they were expected to be smaller but still significant, with the coastline between Port Bolivar, Texas, and Intracoastal City, La., expected to see up to 10 feet or more.
+To the east and west, they were expected to be smaller, but still significant.
+The coastline between Port Bolivar, Texas, and Intracoastal City, La., was expected to see surges up to 10 feet.

 CLICK HERE FOR MORE WEATHER COVERAGE FROM FOX NEWS